tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 ![wavy](https://user-images.githubusercontent.com/459970/74368286-33501a00-4d88-11ea-8931-7d3896784946.gif)

-Shaders are created as part of a custom _draw style_.
-The style used to create the above effect looks like this:
 [Shaders](Shaders-Overview.md) are created as part of a custom [_draw style_](../Syntax-Reference/draw.md)).
 The style used to create the above effect looks like this:

 ```yaml